List of The Texas Chainsaw Massacre (franchise) characters: Drayton Sawyer (The Cook)

 Bill Moseley, the actor who portrayed Chop Top, portrayed Drayton in the opening scene of Texas Chainsaw 3D.
 When Sheriff Hooper arrives at the Sawyer house from which Sally escaped earlier that day, Drayton comes out with a shotgun and tries justifying his family's actions by arguing that the characters from the first film were trespassing.
 Drayton is accompanied by Grandpa, two older male relatives named Boss Sawyer and Bear Sawyer, four unidentified gunmen and a younger woman named Loretta, who holds a baby named Edith-Rose Sawyer.
 Boss tries convincing Drayton to give Leatherface, whose real name is Jedidiah, to Hooper.
 Drayton argues that Jed is family, but Boss retorts that "the boy is simple," to which Bear agrees.
 Drayton gives in, and Boss informs Hooper that they are bringing out Jed.
 Drayton goes to Leatherface's room and scolds him for attracting the police.
 Before he can be brought out, local residents of Newt led by Burt Hartman, arrive and burn down the house.
 Drayton is apparently shot to death.
 In 2012, Edith-Rose, who survived, was adopted, and renamed Heather Miller, walks through the Sawyer cemetery at her grandma Verna's house, and one of the gravestones has Drayton's name on it.

-A younger Drayton appears in the 2017 prequel Leatherface, played by Dimo Alexiev.